 What Is Lean Manufacturing Process?

-To reduce the mentality behind lean production to a single phrase, reflect on an observation made by Shigeo Shingo, one of the architects of TPS: “Only the last turn of a bolt tightens it—the rest is just movement.”
+To reduce the mentality behind lean production to a single phrase, reflect on an observation made by Shigeo Shingo, one architect of TPS: “Only the last turn of a bolt tightens it—the rest is just movement.”

-The main goal of lean production is to eliminate waste while producing a high quality product.
+The main purpose of lean production is to eliminate waste while producing a high-quality product.
 Waste, however, is a broad concept that refers to a range of types of waste.
 These include:

-But how do you identify waste, and what do you do once you’ve identified it?
-Facilities that use lean processes employ a principle of continuous improvement (also known as kaizen) to seek out opportunities for improvement.
-Seeking continual improvement in all processes compliments seeking to eliminate waste from every step each process.
+Facilities that use lean processes employ a principle of continuous improvement (also known as kaizen) to seek opportunities for improvement.
+Seeking continual improvement in all processes compliments seeking to eliminate waste from every step of each process.
 Documenting and managing all processes and procedures will help achieve improvements.

 Respecting the human element of the manufacturing process is a key part of the lean process.
 Not overworking employees, ensuring they understand the purpose of their work and aligning it with their goals, minimizing things that would prevent employees from completing their tasks, promoting stability, and encouraging communication are all parts of a successful lean work environment.

 Mistake proofing (also known as poka yoke) is a key element for building quality into lean manufacturing processes.
 Poka yoke seeks to either create specific measures to ensure mistakes are caught early when they can still be corrected, or to reactively re-engineer tasks in such a way that mistakes are being inherently prevented as part of the process.